codenart/codenart.github.io/_posts/1-html/2017-07-27-html-8-other-inputs.md

    <button type="submit" style="padding: 5px 25px; margin-top: 15px;">Send</button>
 </form>

-A `label` element can also be bound to a control element using [for attribute](https://www.w3schools.com/tags/att_for.asp "ext").
-In this case, the control element must have an `id` which is also specified as value of the label's `for-attribute`.
+A label element can also be bound to a control element using [for attribute](https://www.w3schools.com/tags/att_for.asp "ext").
+In this case, the control element must have an `id`.

 `Sample code:`
 <script src="https://gist.github.com/codenart/8c77b7f49a783e697bdf8aa6a0982b74.js">